13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • GitHub’s community allows users to engage and contribute to open-source projects

-• Integrates with other online collaboration tools and services
+• Integrates with other virtual collaboration tools and services

 Pros